 And she’s not wrong.
 Free soloing is its own beast.

-I often wonder if how the majority of climbers feel regarding free soloists is similar to how Jess and my born-and-raised suburban parents consider free climbers.
+I often wonder if how the majority of climbers feel regarding free soloists is similar to how Jess and my parents consider free climbers.
 I’m fairly certain that there has to be an overlap of feelings with respect to free soloing and free climbing.
-Jess has made several points to express her feelings of reverential respect mixed with deep fear, but in the end she says, “I could never do what you do.”
+Jess has made several points to express her feelings of reverential respect mixed with deep fear, but in the end, she says, “I could never do what you do.”

 And then, a few years ago, Matt O’Connor invited me to end our day free soloing Betty, a fun and easy 5.3 in the Gunks.
 It’s an excellent beginner climb for new leaders, perhaps one of the best at its grade.
 I was, perhaps, a little smitten with Matt at the time and probably would have followed him up anything.
 But the climb was amazing, abundant with face holds everywhere you looked.
 We scrambled up and then just as quickly scrambled down the Uberfall Descent.